34Mbithi/lateshow/README.md

 Welcome to the Late Show project!
 This Flask application is designed to manage episodes, guests, and their appearances on a late-night talk show.
 It provides a RESTful API for CRUD operations on episodes, guests, and their respective appearances.

 Features

 View all episodes and guests
 Retrieve detailed information about a specific episode, including its guests and ratings Add new appearances for guests on specific episodes Easy to extend with additional features

-Memory updated
-Here's a detailed README for your project "Late Show," based on the structure and content typically found in a README file.

 Late Show
 Welcome to the Late Show project!
 This Flask application is designed to manage episodes, guests, and their appearances on a late-night talk show.
 It provides a RESTful API for CRUD operations on episodes and guests, as well as their respective appearances.